imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Why

 Even though SSH is a pretty good security guard for your doors and windows, it is still a visible door that bad-actors can see and try to brute-force in.
 [Fail2ban](#fail2ban-application-intrusion-detection-and-prevention) will monitor for these brute-force attempts but there is no such thing as being too secure.
+Requiring two factors adds an extra layer of security.

+#### Why Not

+Many folks might find the experience cumbersome or annoying.
+And, access to your system is dependent on the accompanying authenticator app that generates the code.

+#### How It work

 Using Two Factor Authentication (2FA) / Multi Factor Authentication (MFA) requires anyone entering to have **two** keys to enter which makes it harder for bad actors.
 The two keys are: